LIFE in Nantwich could get perilous

 meeting was a mix of "evidence" from First Responders and

-comments from the public - far too much to do justice to it on a
+comments from the public - far too much to do justice to it on

-One grateful man
+A grateful man praised

-when he had had a bad asthma attack.
+had had a bad asthma attack.

 One man whose